fabilab/cell_atlas_approximations/README.md

 </a>

 There are two main research directions:
-- Cell atlases of healthy organisms across species
+- Cell atlases of healthy organisms across one billion years of evolution
 - Single cell data from patients with diseases

 The repos links for the healthy cell atlases are: